BigNoid/script.skinshortcuts/README.txt

 script.skinshortcuts was written with the intention of making user customizable shortcuts on the home page easier for skinners.

-This is a DEVELOPMENT BUILD and may be UNSTABLE or even BROKEN.

-What's New for Skinners (version 0.3.4 Development Build)
+What's New for Skinners (version 0.3.4)
 -----------------------

  - Ability to override available shortcuts type - see "Advanced Usage.txt", section "Overrides.xml", part 7